Evyatar831/Movie-Ticket-Interactive-Movie-Ticket-Booking-Android-App/README.md

 - Kotlin programming knowledge
 - Physical or emulated Android device

+## Installation

-### Installation
+### Download Options
-1. Clone the repository
+1. **APK File**:
+   - Navigate to the [Releases](../../releases) section of this GitHub repository
+   - Download the latest `.apk` file
+   - Transfer the APK to your Android device
+   - Enable installation from unknown sources in your device settings
+   - Tap the APK file to install the application

+2. **Source Code**:
+   - Go to the [Releases](../../releases) section
+   - Download the `.zip` file containing the full project source code
-2. Open the project in Android Studio
+   - Open the project in Android Studio:
-3. Sync Gradle files
+     * Select "Open an Existing Project"
+     * Navigate to and select the unzipped project folder
+     * Wait for Gradle sync to complete
-4. Build and run the application on your Android device or emulator
+     * Build and run the project on your preferred Android device or emulator

+### System Requirements
+- Android device or emulator running Android [specify minimum version]
+- Minimum 100 MB storage space
+- Internet connection for initial setup (recommended)

+### Troubleshooting
+- Ensure your device meets the minimum system requirements
+- Check that you have the latest version of Android Studio
+- Verify Gradle sync completes without errors

 ## Project Structure